irazasyed/larasupport/README.md

 # Larasupport Package

-> **Laravel Package Support for Lumen:** Makes Lumen compatible with Laravel Pacakges.
+> **Laravel Package Support for Lumen:** Makes Lumen compatible with Laravel Packages.
 You can use any Laravel Packages in Lumen by installing **Larasupport** Package.
 >
 > Laravel Packages make use of various global helpers that are not available in Lumen core by default which prevents us from using any Laravel Package in Lumen.
 >